MicrosoftDocs/well-architected/well-architected/ai/training-data-design.md

 When you design data for AI functionality in applications, consider both non-functional requirements, such as operability, cost, and security, and functional requirements that are related to data ingestion, preparation, and validation.

 Data design and application design can't be decoupled.
-Application design involves understanding use cases, query patterns, and freshness requirements.
+Application design requires that you understand use cases, query patterns, and freshness requirements.
 To address business requirements that drive the need for using AI, the application might need output from discriminative models, generative models, or a combination of model types.

 To produce meaningful results, AI models need to be trained.
 Model training involves teaching a model to classify or predict new, unseen situations.
 The training data must be tailored to the specific problem and workload context.